chef/automate/components/docs-chef-io/content/automate/ha_aws_deployment_prerequisites.md

 ### Node Software Requirements

-The operating system and the supported version for different nodes in aws deployment of Automate HA are mentioned below:
+The operating system and the supported version for different nodes in AWS deployment of Automate HA are mentioned below:

 | Operating Systems                        | Supported Version         |
 | :--------------------------------------  | :-----------------------  |